-If you wanted to be a fireman, you saw yourself in the uniform with the blazing red hat, driving an imposing truck through city streets, climbing a three story ladder and blasting a river of water through a massive hose.
+If you wanted to be a firefighter, you saw yourself in the uniform with the blazing red hat, driving an imposing truck through city streets, climbing a three-story ladder, and blasting a river of water through a massive hose.

 Consider your strengths and your flaws and know them well